ecarrington/Automation-Training/README.md

 Vscode allows us to develop straight into docker containers using the remote-containers plugin.
 This creates a 'bridge' between itself and a container.
 This is handy because we can now leverage the power of docker and ZeroTier VPN service to connect remotely to our EVE-NG nodes running in Google Cloud platform, making them appear as if they are local to us.
 Not only this, but running a pre-built Docker environment ensures a consistent experience for every user as dependencies are predefined in the Dockerfile.

 ### Configuring Remote-Containers for VsCode
 There is a good writeup for this configuration that can be found [here](https://code.visualstudio.com/docs/remote/containers).
 It covers both Windows and Linux intallations, but for brevity I've including the initial configuration steps below.
+Containers consist of two primary files; devcontainer.json, which defines configuration parameters relating to how VsCode will run your container, and the Dockerfile itself, which contains the set of instructions used for building the container.

 #### Linux
 Recommended OS at time of writing: Ubuntu 20.04.2 LTS